Skip to content

 "Mark the media plan as done"

-Coppermind finds the matching open commitment by meaning.
+Armbrain finds the matching open commitment by meaning.
 If more than one could match, it asks you to pick the right one.

 Completed commitments don't disappear.
 They show as checked off (- [x]) in future meeting briefs so you can see progress.

-Hiding Bad Memories#
+Hiding Bad Memories

 If an extraction was wrong or a memory is outdated: